brandon-daniels/brandon-daniels/README.md

 ## Digital Storytelling - United States Teachers' Movement
 <a href="https://github.com/brandon-daniels/Digital-Storytelling-GIS-Teachers">View the repostiory here.</a>

-This essay is an example of digital storytelling focused on a social movement in the United States that took place in 2018.
+This essay is an example of digital storytelling focused on a 2018 movement in the United States.
 It considers the scale of protests as a way of understanding theoretical concepts about the relationship between technology and society.